jeremy46231/jamcast/README.md

 - Trying to figure out why no audio is coming through the huddle
 - Debugging librespot's audio output to get audio into the PulseAudio world
 - Trying to figure out why the commands aren't properly connecting my null sink to my virtual microphone
-- Figuring out which of Chrome's over 1,500 command line flags might help it pick up live audo from the virtual microphone
+- Figuring out which of Chrome's over 1,500 command line flags might help it pick up live audio from the virtual microphone
 - Debugging, debugging, debugging why the audio isn't coming through
 - Finally getting the audio to show up in the browser console
 - Realizing that Slack still can't understand the microphone from Pulse
 - Giving up on devcontainers, which has been a pain the whole time
 - Re-setting up everything on my VPS directly, remoting in with VSCode's SSH support over Tailscale
-- Getting everything to install in apprxoimately the same way on the VPS
+- Getting everything to install in approximately the same way on the VPS
 - Reading about Pulse flags to try to make the microphone look like a real microphone
 - Inspecting Slack's client-side code to see what it's looking for in a microphone
 - Monkey-patching the MediaDevices API to control what Slack sees in an attempt to get it to recognize the audio